Keyfactor/bosch-ipcamera-orchestrator/examples/terraform/multiple_same_creds/README.md

-# Multiple BoschIPCamera Store Creation Example
+# Multiple BoschIPCamera Store Creation using Same Credentials Example

 This is an example of how to create multiple camera stores in Keyfactor Command using the Keyfactor Terraform provider.